Frequently Asked Questions

 • Do you offer a high school diploma?

-The best course of action would be to contact the institution in question to find out exactly what they require, as all schools are different.
-If they require an accredited diploma, then you may want to withdraw from HCPA and register with the county for the last year of high school.
-I would also highly suggest you contact HSLDA to let them know you were denied.
-This is a home education rights issue they have seen and dealt with before.
+While it is not accredited, nor is it a GED, it is widely accepted by most schools, institutions, military services, etc. Because we are not an accredited school, the best course of action would be to contact the institution in question to find out precisely what they require, as all schools are different.
+If they need an accredited diploma, they may want to withdraw from HPA and register with the county for the last year of high school.
+We would also highly suggest you contact HSLDA to let them know you were denied.
+They have seen and dealt with this home education rights issue before.

 • Does attending a private school with a homeschooling option meet the record keeping and testing requirements of the county or state?